Moseley Flint: Professional education since 1974.

 Approved Course Delivery Methods

-Self-study courses require a monitored/proctored final exam.
-The monitor may not be a relative of the student.
-Exams may be taken online, at one of our locations, or we will mail an exam packet to your proctor/monitor.
+Exam Requirements: Prelicense courses require a proctored final exam.
+The proctor must be a disinterested third party.
+Exams may be taken online, or an exam packet may be mailed to your proctor.

 9960 Mayland Drive, Suite 400